citizenfx/natives/AUDIO/PlayPain.md

 **Warning**:

 Parameters are wrong after painID.
 To preserve C-Sharp backwards compatibility, we can't add or remove parameters.

+Correct parameters should be:
+`PLAY_PAIN(Ped ped, int painID, float p3, bool createNetEvent)`

-Check the *parameters* and *examples* section for the correct usage of this native.
+Check the *examples* section for the correct usage of this native.

 **Description:**

 Plays a pain sound.
 A maximum of 33 pain IDs are allowed.
+`createNetEvent` creates a `CPedPlayPainEvent` when set to true.

 Below is a list of all the pain IDs (Asterisks indicate that sounds can play in a Low, Medium or High fashion), for example: `PAIN_LOW_GENERIC`.
 The corresponding pain strings belong to the game exe.

 **Pain IDs:**